JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

    ```

    * `httpClient.get()` is also a suspending function
-     because it needs to retrieve data over the internet asynchronously without blocking threads.
+     because it needs to retrieve data over the network asynchronously without blocking threads.
-   * Suspending functions can only be called from coroutines or other suspend functions.
+   * Suspending functions can only be called from coroutines or other suspending functions.
 This is why `getDateOfLastSuccessfulLaunch()`
      was marked with the `suspend` keyword.
-The network request will be executed in the HTTP client's thread pool.
+The network request is executed in the HTTP client's thread pool.

 5. Update the function again to find the last successful launch in the list: